Correlated Noise Estimation with Quantum Sensor Networks

 \end{claim*} Equation~\eqref{eq:multiparam_bd} suggests a simultaneous entanglement advantage in estimating all parameters in $\Xi$.
-However, the QFI bounds the error from below [see Eq.~\eqref{eq:var_qfi}], and the corresponding bound is, generically, not saturable for multiple parameters~\cite{Liu2020QFIM}.
-Though, if only the subset of parameters $\Xi_{n}\subset \Xi$, with $n< K$, interest us, it then seems plausible to achieve a \textit{simultaneous} entanglement advantage ($\propto\!
-K/n$) over separable probes $\forall\,\xi_I\in\Xi_{n}$.
-We support this conjecture through an example involving random bosonic displacements, e.g., correlated quadrature fluctuations in a system of $K$ oscillators.
+However, the QFI bounds the error from below [see Eq.~\eqref{eq:var_qfi}], and the corresponding bound is generically not saturable for multiple parameters~\cite{Liu2020QFIM}.
+Though, if only the subset of parameters $\Xi_{n}\subset \Xi$ ($n< K$) interest us, it seems plausible to achieve a \textit{simultaneous} entanglement advantage ($\propto\!
+K/n$) over separable probes for all parameters in $\Xi_{n}$.
+We support this conjecture by an example involving correlated quadrature fluctuations in a system of $K$ oscillators; see Appendix~\ref{app:spin-example} for a spin-based example.